mpyw/eloquent-has-by-non-dependent-subquery/README.md

 Convert `has()` and `whereHas()` constraints to non-dependent subqueries.

+> [!IMPORTANT]
-**NOTICE: Postgres' optimizer is very smart and covers JOIN optimization for dependent (correlated) subqueries.
+> **NOTICE: Postgres' optimizer is very smart and covers JOIN optimization for dependent (correlated) subqueries.
 Therefore, this library is mainly targeted at MySQL which has a poor optimizer.**

+> [!CAUTION]
-**UPDATE: [MySQL's optimizer has also been updated in version `8.0.16`](https://zenn.dev/yumemi_inc/articles/e8ca9535dba0b6) to include optimizations similar to PostgreSQL.
+> **UPDATE: [MySQL's optimizer has also been updated in version `8.0.16`](https://zenn.dev/yumemi_inc/articles/e8ca9535dba0b6) to include optimizations similar to PostgreSQL.
 This library is no longer maintained.**

 ## Requirements